zerasul/mdbook_en/16Debug/debug.md

 target remote:1234| blastem.exe rom.bin -D
 ```

-This will tell GDB to connect to port 1234 (can be changed) and to start Blastem emulating our ROM, and to activate the remote emulation.
+This will tell GDB to connect to port 1234 (can be changed on Blastem's configuration) and to start Blastem emulating our ROM, and to activate the remote emulation.
 With this, we will be able to debug our game through GDB.

 ### Genesis Code